gustavoleitao/query-api/README.md

 }
 ```

-{% note %}
-You need extend JpaSpecificationExecutor at Repository to support Specification
+> You need extend JpaSpecificationExecutor at Repository to support Specification
-{% endnote %}

 Now, you will now be able to filter the data by any field of the entity.